 Carrier assumes no responsibility for passenger making connections not included as part of the itinerary set out in the ticket.
 Carrier is not responsible for changes, errors or omissions either in timetables or other representations of schedules.
 The carrier will not guarantee and will not be held liable for cancellations or changes to flight times that appear on passengers' tickets due to force majeure, including labor disruptions or strikes.
-However, a passenger may invoke the provisions of the convention regarding liability in the case of delay.
+If applicable, a passenger may invoke the provisions of APPR or of the applicable convention regarding liability in the case of delay.